-Recovery begins after stormsthat kill 11 in Midwest, South
+Recovery begins after storms that kill 11 in Midwest, South

 High winds and icy weather were factors in power outages affecting tens of thousands of people in the South and the Northeast.
 The PowerOutage.US website, which tracks outages, reported more than 40,000 outages in New York.
 More than 28,000 were without power in the Carolinas on Sunday morning.

-Entergy Corporation, said its subsidiaries serving Arkansas, Louisiana, Texas and Mississippi had roughly 19,000 customers without power Sunday morning.
+Entergy Corporation, said its subsidiaries serving Arkansas, Louisiana, Texas and Mississippi had more than 30,000 customers without power Sunday morning, most in Mississippi and Arkansas.
+That was down from a peak of 134,000 outages in the entire Entergy system.
 While most were expected to be restored later in the day, some in areas of Arkansas and Mississippi with extensive damage might take longer, said spokeswoman Lee Sabatini.

 “They have had extensive infrastructure damage,” Sabatini said of the two states.